Meconium During Labor: What It Means, Risks & What Happens Next

 immediate newborn respiratory support

-If your baby has meconium aspiration syndrome, the team will first clear the mouth and nose and provide immediate newborn support.
+If your baby has meconium aspiration syndrome, the team will first assess breathing, heart rate, tone, and oxygen level.
+They may clear the mouth and nose and provide immediate newborn support when needed.

-If breathing remains difficult, your baby may need oxygen, surfactant, or mechanical ventilation, and severe cases can require ECMO.
+If breathing remains difficult, your baby may need oxygen, surfactant, or mechanical ventilation.
+Severe cases can require extracorporeal membrane oxygenation (ECMO), a life support treatment that helps oxygenate the blood.

 Your baby’s care may continue in the NICU with close monitoring and feeding support until breathing improves.